deadlyedge/pyMongoFileServer/README.md

 this project is sort of review, for my coding skills, just for fun.

-this repo require a working mongodb uri to run, just set it in enviroment.
+this repo require a working mongodb uri to run, set it in enviroment.

+I throught it may useful when someone have a vps and want to add a bit more workload to it, and may make some test work easier.

+I choose mongodb with gridFS support, because I love mongo, and I have had a mongodb running, and it looks less code to write.

 ## tech stacks